Hillshading on my Static Maps

 2 gran-canaria.tiff gran-canaria.mbtiles

 Note the max zoom setting --max-z.
-Increasing this will dramatically increase the file size of the output.
+Increasing this will dramatically increase both the processing time and the file size of the output.
 16 is great, but even for a small island like this the file size will be large (176 MiB).
 I’ve found 14–15 a reasonable compromise.

 This can finally be converted into pmtiles using the pmtiles CLI: